skat2006/Probably_MrTheSoulz/README.md

 My profile requires the latest Version of PE from GITHUB
 Download link: https://github.com/ProbablyEngine/Probably

-If you encounter any issues, report them at the forums.
+If you encounter any issues, report them at the forums, or drop me an email:
+email: mrthesoulz@gmail.com

 If you like what i do, dont forget to +rep me.
 Or if you can buy me a drink